insys-icom/M3_Container/doc/HowTo_Go_2_MQTT.md

 </pre>

 #### 3. Import the container
-Now start up your MRX device and log in to the webinterface.<br> Go to */Administration/Container*, click the *choose file* button and select the created container (see *~/M3_Container/images/* in your git repository).<br>
+Now start up your MRX device and log in to the web interface.<br> Go to */Administration/Container*, click the *choose file* button and select the created container (see *~/M3_Container/images/* in your git repository).<br>
 After that, click *OK* to start the upload.
 Then configure *Bridge to Net* and *IP address* of the container.